 The following diseases caused by asbestos exposure can become terminal:

-Mesothelioma is the deadliest illness which occurs as a consequence of asbestos exposure, followed by lung cancer.
+Mesothelioma is the deadliest illness that occurs as a consequence of asbestos exposure, followed by lung cancer.
 However, depending on how severe your cancer is, the other diseases can also imply a short life expectancy.

 All of the above diseases are eligible for compensation from the asbestos trust funds.
 Therefore, if you have a parent who suffers from one of these illnesses and their condition is terminal, you can easily help them file a claim to recover the money they deserve with the assistance of a lawyer who specializes in asbestos cases.
 This way, your financial burden will no longer be a problem and they will be able to afford high-quality healthcare and treatment.
 During the course of our existence as a law firm, we recovered compensation for over 200,000 asbestos victims and our attorneys will gladly provide you with legal assistance as well.
-Please do not hesitate to contact us at 205.328.9200 and we will strive to obtain the maximum amount of money for your terminally ill parent.